 What happens when a renowned New York food writer comes to California to soak in the Golden State’s agricultural and food scene?
-Find out in Mark Bittman: California Matters, a new 10-part series produced by the University of California and the Berkeley Food Institute.
-The first episode premieres on June 8th, 2015.
-Each episode will appear below as they are released.
+Find out in Mark Bittman: California Matters, a series produced by the University of California and the Berkeley Food Institute.
+The first episode premiered on June 8th, 2015.

 Episode 9: The Changing Faces of California Agriculture

 California’s Central Valley is home to the nation’s largest Hmong farming community.
 Mark meets with UC Berkeley’s Jennifer Sowerwine, who studies the cultural and ethnic dimensions of food security among Hmong farmers.
 Together, they discuss the challenges facing these micro-farmers, and pick up produce at a Hmong stall at the Berkeley Farmers Market.

 Episode 8: A Watchful Eye on Farm Families’ Health

 Venture out into the fields of Salinas with Mark Bittman as he interviews UC Berkeley’s Brenda Eskenazi.
 She leads the CHAMACOS study, which follows children born between 2000-2002 and assesses the impact of pesticides and other environmental chemicals (like flame retardants) on their long-term health.

 Episode 7: The Roots of Organic Farming on Campus

 Mark Bittman learns about an innovative apprenticeship program that is aiming to improve the way we eat, farm and garden.

 Episode 6: Serving Up School Lunches of Tomorrow

 Go back to school with Mark Bittman and BFI Affiliated Faculty Kristine Madsen in San Francisco and step into a school cafeteria that’s piloting a new initiative that aims to engage kids to eat more healthful meals.